-The US is the largest market, accounting for 70% of total sales, with Canada accounting for the remaining 30%.
+The US is the largest market, accounting for 70% of total sales, with Canada accounting for 30%.
 The company owns 37 wood processing plants in sixteen United States and five Canadian provinces and a vast distribution network throughout North America.

 Quebec retains 70% of the company-owned and franchise-run food and drug markets.
-However, with the big acquisition of Jean Coutu in 2018, the company entered the pharmacy scene and now has a dominant presence in Quebec’s major grocery stores.
+However, with the significant acquisition of Jean Coutu in 2018, the company entered the pharmacy scene and now has a dominant presence in Quebec’s major grocery stores.

 The integrated waste management company has disposal sites close to waste streams, giving it a competitive advantage over other companies.
 In addition, the company operates in secondary and exclusive markets, enabling it to maintain its margins.

 Manulife is a financial company that provides financial advice, insurance, wealth management and asset management solutions to individuals, groups and institutions.
 The company offers a wide range of financial protection and asset management solutions that meet individual and group clients’ current and future needs.
 As of March 2018, Manulife had under management $11 trillion in assets, making it one of the world’s largest life insurance companies.